lkloh/lkloh.github.io/_posts/2017-07-29-be-our-roommate.markdown

 We were in the same freshman year dorm at
 [Lagunita Court](https://rde.stanford.edu/studenthousing/lagunita-court).
 She works as a software engineer at Cisco; I work as a software engineer at Mixpanel.
-So we will both be out of the house from 9am - 5pm on weekdays, most likely longer due to the commute time.
+So we will both be out of the house from at least 9am - 5pm on weekdays, likely longer.

 We're both quiet, clean, and respectful, and hope to fine a like-minded person to take the converted living room.
 We're asking $1450/month and will split the cost of utilities and wifi evenly.
-We'll ask for a one month deposit that will be refunded on move out.
+Your one month deposit will be refunded on move out.
 Email me if that sounds like a fit!
 Our lease starts on August 1, 2017, so we're looking for someone ASAP.